AN INCONVENIENT TRUTH

 "Nobody," he replied, then, more forcefully: "Which is why you're going to do this with me."

 My heart sunk.
-I'd spent a few years as a stage actress and singer in a pop-rock cover band, but my crippling, mind-numbing stage fright made every performance such an unbearable nightmare, I gave up the performing arts, by age 20, and was quite happy to settle into a minimum wage career in retail and food services.
+I'd spent a few years as a stage actress and singer in a pop-rock cover band, but my crippling, mind-numbing stage fright made every performance such an unbearable nightmare, I had to quit.

 "Oh, no, I'm not!"
 I bellowed, my palms already starting to sweat.
 I inched toward the exit doors.
 "Find a way to do this without me, cuz...I...I just can't."